 Scholarships and financial aid for French students

-These needs-based bursaries are awarded by the French Ministry of Higher Education and Research to students under 28 years of age depending on family situation and household income.
+These needs-based bursaries are awarded by the French Ministry of Higher Education and Research to students under 28 years of age, as of the 1st September of the year of registration, depending on family situation and household income.
 They are managed by the CROUS.
 CROUS bursaries are intended to supplement support from the family and by no means replace parents’ obligations.

 Are you eligible for a CROUS bursary?

 Depending on your parents’ income and your family expense points, the Crous will assign you to one of eight CROUS levels.

 What does the CROUS bursary entitle you to?